sulekaustubh/mern-task/README.md

 # Full Stack ToDo App built with MERN stack

 Here is a step-by-step guide that will take less than 2 minutes to run this project locally on your machine. &#x1F60A;
+<br></br>
 Note: Almost no-efforts were put into designing the UI.
-Complete focus was on making it functional.
+Complete focus was on making it functional.<br></br>
+To checkout my designing skills, visit https://padhakoo.in/

 ## Installation